Peco602/rusthunter/docs/development/basic_linux_plugin.md

-# Basic Linux plugin development
+# How to develop a basic Linux plugin

 In this tutorial it will be shown how to develop a basic plugin that collects the list of `root` users on a Linux machine.
-It can be considered as a guideline to create additional plugins for Linux.
+It can be considered as a guideline to create a basic additional plugin for Linux.

 ### 1. Scaffolding